gamtiq/grunt-pretest/README.md

 Type: `String` | `Array of String` | `Function`

 Describes task(s) that should be run when test is passed.
+This option can be omitted if test function returns the necessary task(s).
 Each string should specify task in usual format (e.g. `concat:foo`, `bar:testing:123`).
 If a function is set as task, the following parameters will be passed into the function:

 * reference to the object that represents the processed `pretest` task (see [Inside Tasks](http://gruntjs.com/api/inside-tasks) for available properties)
 * reference to `grunt` object

+If task function returns a non-empty string or a non-empty array, the returned value will be used as argument for `grunt.task.run`
+(i.e. defines task(s) that should be run after the processed `pretest` task).

 ### Usage Example